matham/pyflycap2/doc/source/installation.rst

 .. warning::

-    On linux, the compiled wheel doesn't contain any flycapture2 library binaries, so flycapture should be installed before using pyflycap2 by following the instructions on the point gray [website](https://www.flir.com/products/flycapture-sdk).
+    On linux, the compiled wheel doesn't contain any flycapture2 library binaries, so flycapture2 should be installed before using pyflycap2 by following the instructions on the point gray [website](https://www.flir.com/products/flycapture-sdk).

     E.g. on ubuntu, you should download flycapture2, extract it and install with